Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 - Between Hermit and Wandering Devotee (浪蕩): After Honnōji, Shinkuro is described as abandoning secular life (“省みて世事を捨て浪蕩し、寸暇を惜しんで尺八に沒頭し…”), implying a semi-itinerant or reclusive existence —at least for certain periods— during which he prioritized spiritual and musical practice over material or official duties. <br>

-- #A Kyoto Base#: Most biographical traces place Sōkun in and around Kyoto’s temple districts throughout his life.
+- A Kyoto Base: Most biographical traces place Sōkun in and around Kyoto’s temple districts throughout his life.
 His early training in temples suggests he maintained close ties to Zen-affiliated monastic communities.<br>

-- #Temple Patronage#: Records in the Rokuon-nichiroku (鹿苑日録, Keiun-era diaries of Daitoku-ji) show Sōkun performing regularly at high-profile ritual banquets and celebrations.
+- Temple Patronage: Records in the Rokuon-nichiroku (鹿苑日録, Keiun-era diaries of Daitoku-ji) show Sōkun performing regularly at high-profile ritual banquets and celebrations.
 This indicates that he was well integrated into the ritual and cultural life of Kyoto, rather than living in isolation.<br>

-- #No Fixed Hermitage Mentioned#: Although he distanced himself from worldly affairs, no extant source identifies a permanent hermitage (山居, sankyo).
+- No Fixed Hermitage Mentioned: Although he distanced himself from worldly affairs, no extant source identifies a permanent hermitage (山居, sankyo).
 Instead, he seems to have alternated between Kyoto’s temple quarters —where he wrote manuscripts and taught— and periods of travel.

 In short: the young Taira Shinkurō rooted himself in Kyoto’s Zen-temple circles, but adopted a semi-wandering lifestyle after 1582, focusing exclusively on hitoyogiri.
 There is no definitive record of a remote hermitage; instead, he appears to have moved between monastic residences and daimyō patronage sites in the greater Kyoto area.